The Roommate by Rosie Danan

 When not writing, Rosie enjoys jogging slowly to fast music, petting other people’s dogs, and competing against herself in rounds of Chopped using the miscellaneous ingredients occupying her fridge.

-- Have you read this book?
+- Have you read The Roommate?
 If so what did you think about it?

 - What is your favorite romance trope?

-- Do you have any romance book recommendations that has a forced cohabitation trope?
+- Do you have any romance book recommendations that have a forced cohabitation trope?